St. Louis Browns: War era

 By 1941, Barnes was convinced he could never make money in St. Louis.
 After interests in Los Angeles approached him about buying a stake in the team, he asked AL owners for permission to move there for the 1942 season.
 Los Angeles was already the fifth-largest city in the United States, and was larger than any major-league city except New York, Chicago, Philadelphia and Detroit.

 The Browns got tentative approval from the league, which went as far as to draw up a schedule accounting for transcontinental train trips, though the Browns suggested that teams could travel by plane, a new concept at the time.
 Under the deal, the Browns would buy the Chicago Cubs' top affiliate, the Los Angeles Angels; in those days, whoever owned a minor league team owned the major league rights to that city.
 The deal was slated to receive final approval at a league meeting on December 8.

 The deal was disrupted by the Japanese attack on Pearl Harbor, which took place on December 7.
 Sources differ on how the deal fell apart.
-According to the Los Angeles Daily News and Los Angeles Times, league officials expressed concerns that travel restrictions would be too stringent for a prospective Los Angeles-based team to be viable, and the Browns' proposal was unanimously rejected.
-However, according to the Society for American Baseball Research, Barnes himself pulled the proposal off the table when he realized that a potential Japanese attack on the West Coast made large-scale events on the West Coast too great of a risk.
+According to the Los Angeles Daily News and Los Angeles Times, the American League owners unanimously rejected the proposal after league officials expressed concerns that travel restrictions would be too stringent for a prospective Los Angeles-based team to be viable.
+However, according to the Society for American Baseball Research, Barnes himself pulled the proposal off the table when he realized that a potential Japanese attack on the West Coast—a concern in the time immediately after Pearl Harbor—would make large-scale events on the West Coast too great of a risk.

-During World War II, in 1944 the Browns won their only American League pennant in St. Louis.
+During World War II, in 1944, the Browns won their only American League pennant in St. Louis.
 Due to the draft decimating the minor leagues, Barnes and the Browns pursued a strategy of pursuing players who couldn't serve in the military.
-As a result, many of the Browns' best players were classified 4-F: unfit for military service.
+As a result, many of the Browns' best players were classified 4-F (unfit for military service).
 Years of having to live a hand-to-mouth existence actually served the Browns well during the war years.
-They were better prepared to adjust to the effects of the draft, while wealthier teams like the Cardinals were caught unawares when their best players were drafted.
+They were better prepared to adjust to the effects of the draft, while wealthier teams like the Cardinals were caught off guard when their best players were drafted.